 Although SAE Level 4 and 5 robo-taxis remain a key R&D focus for automotive manufacturers and suppliers, semi-autonomous Level 2+ capable systems were noticeably prominent at this year’s event.
 In particular, announcements by suppliers including ZF, Qualcomm, and Mobileye showed that there is continued interest in deploying autonomy through increasing ADAS (advanced driver-assistance systems).
 These Level 2+ systems, targeted for private, consumer owned vehicles, enable autonomously controlled steering, acceleration, and braking (under certain conditions), with the trade-off that the human driver always remain vigilant and responsible for the vehicle’s action.

 Further, the cost efficiencies for these Level 2+ systems highlighted at this year’s event (sub $1,000) show a pathway for voluntary technology phase-in beginning with luxury brands and models and extending into mass market vehicle programs over time.
 Also, it is worth mentioning that getting consumers familiar with increasing autonomy, gradually, in their owned vehicles may aide their familiarity and willingness to try and utilize robo-taxis.
-As demonstrated in IDC’s 2019 U.S. Consumer Connected and Automated Vehicle Survey, the industry has a ways to go to convince consumers to utilize this technology, as only 47.9% of U.S. vehicle owners indicated that they would be willing to try a fully autonomous vehicle if available today.
+The industry has a ways to go to convince consumers to utilize this technology, as only 47.9% of U.S. vehicle owners indicated that they would be willing to try a fully autonomous vehicle if available today.

 Aligning Ecosystem Components to Optimize Cost and Accelerate Development